THE CIRCADIAN CLOCK

 This I watched and recorded for a few days.
 The timing was impeccable.
 After trying all my remedies, I then resolved that she had something foreign in her gut floating around.
 Sure enough, with a little help, out came a plastic bit of cucumber wrapper.
 Gosh, that must have hurt floating around on an empty stomach.
-You may read more about the case here.
+You may read more about this healing journey here.

-The journal was essential, because I could then consistently see it was 7:00 AM which = her stomach.
+The journal was essential, because I could then consistently see it was 7:00 AM which told me it was her stomach.
 Not always do animals throw up in the morning, other organs could be involved, such as kidneys causing them to purge at different times of day.
-Again, time of day was a huge indicator on where the body needed help.
+Again, time of day was a huge indicator where the body needed help.

 The circadian clock controls the sleep-awake cycle.
 The eyes signal to the brain that it is time to sleep based on how much light there is.
 Darkness via the eyes tells the body to produce melatonin to prepare the body to sleep.
 When the body is kept awake with artificial light, and blue light from devices, the eyes do not send the signal and therefore, melatonin, an important hormone produced by the pineal gland, is not produced.

 This would have the same impact on our animals where TV and all kinds of devices are running endlessly into the night affecting their sleep patterns.

 The best resource I have found applying this information to animals is by Cheryl Swartz, DVM.
 Her book Four Paws, Five Directions, A Guide to Chinese Medicine for Cats and Dogs is a fabulous resource to have on the shelf.